-JDRF - EXCLUSIVE CHARITY PARTNER
+JDRF - CHARITY PARTNER

 JDRF is the leading global organisation funding type 1 diabetes (T1D) research.
 JDRF Australia is built on a grassroots model of people connecting in their local communities, collaborating regionally for efficiency and broader fundraising impact, and uniting on an international stage to pool resources, passion and energy.